keypuncherlabs/apollo-link-jwt/README.md

 ## Roadmap

-1. Convert to TypeScript
+1. Pass in the fetch parameter as a single configurable object
-2. Add unit tests
+2. Convert project to TypeScript
-3. Add option to support CORS
+3. Add unit tests